 Join us for an evening of simple melody and movement set to sacred phrases from a number of spiritual traditions.
 Music is live, not recorded.
 Dances are held the 3rd Saturday of every month.

-The 3rd Saturday of every month
+Every 3rd Saturday of the month

 7:30 PM – 9:30 PM